CloudforestTechnologies/solar-power-generation-project/README.md

 Cloning
 ---

-Clone this repository from:
+Clone this repository from: https://github.com/PMetcalf/solar-power-generation-project.git

 Acknowledgements
 ---

-The kaggle project providing the data for this work can be accessed at: .
+The kaggle project providing the data for this work can be accessed from https://www.kaggle.com/anikannal/solar-power-generation-data.

-Some approaches to feature engineering drew inspiration from this data science project on Kaggle by :